rJefferyXie/Pathfinding-Visualizer/README.md

   * If using Visual Studio Code, go to explorer (ctrl + shift + e) --> clone repository --> paste the url --> clone

 **Running**
-* You can run the program by running visualizer.py!
+* You can start the program by running visualizer.py!

 # Features <a name="features"></a>
 * Five Unique Pathfinding Algorithms